sebgoa/cloudstack-books/en/installation.markdown

 Replace `localhost` with the IP of your management server if need be.

 **Note**: If you have iptables enabled, you may have to open the ports used by CloudStack.
 Specifically, ports 8080, 8250, and 9090.

+You can now start configuring a Zone, playing with the API.
+Of course we did not setup any infrastructure, there is no storage, no hypervisors...etc

 Using the Simulator
 ===================